-- i.
-Curriculum.
-In addition to meeting the curriculum already listed, technical education candidates must demonstrate knowledge and ability in the following areas: - a.
+- 1. Curriculum.
+In addition to meeting the curriculum already listed, technical education candidates must demonstrate knowledge and ability in the following areas: - i.
 Content knowledge and Skills.
-Candidates demonstrate occupational competency in a technical-related setting. - b.
+Candidates demonstrate occupational competency in a technical-related setting. - ii.
 Educating for the Workplace.
-Candidates construct learning experiences that integrate instruction with work-based learning. - c.
+Candidates construct learning experiences that integrate instruction with work-based learning. - iii.
 Learning Environments.
-Candidates demonstrate occupational safety and health procedures and inspect and maintain tools and equipment for safe use. - d.
+Candidates demonstrate occupational safety and health procedures and inspect and maintain tools and equipment for safe use. - iv.
 Career and Technical Programs.
-Candidates are familiar with national accrediting bodies appropriate to the technical area, such as accrediting bodies for automotive services, construction, graphic arts, fabrication processes, engineering, etc.

-- ii.
-In addition to meeting Rule 290-3-3-.05 (Class B (Bachelor's Degree Level) Programs for Teaching Fields), admission to the Technical Education Program shall require one of the following: - a.
-A prerequisite Specialty/Degree Equivalent Career and Technical Certificate; or - b.
-An Associate of Applied Science (AAS); or - c.
-An Associate of Occupational Technology (AOT); or - d.
-An Associate Degree for Transfer (AAT); or - e.
-An American Council on Education's College Credit (ACE); or - f.
-Armed services accessed courses; or - g.
-Work experience with one of the following (See Teacher Certification chapter for specific information on degree equivalents): - 1.
-High school diploma, or - 2.
-Post-secondary certificate/diploma in program area, or - 3.
-Associate's degree in program area, or - 4.
-Bachelor's degree in program area. - iii.
-For certification, the EPP will be required to specify an endorsement program area for NAL recommendation. - 4.
-Pedagogy.
-Prior to completion, candidates completing any of the career and technical education options will have time to develop pedagogy and do the following: - a.
-Facilitate collaborative, interdisciplinary learning environments in which learners use disciplinary facts, concepts, and tools, engage in disciplinary inquiry, and create disciplinary forms of representation. - b.
-Plan, design, deliver, and assess instruction using techniques that meet the needs of learners and helps students become active participants in their own learning. - c.
-Utilize classroom management, communication, and organizational strategies that promote positive student behavior and create a constructive learning environment for all.

-- d.
-Utilize current and emerging technology tools and instructional strategies to augment teaching and learning. - e.
-Apply valid and reliable formative and summative assessment strategies that correlate to objectives and engage and inform learners. - f.
-Promote career pathways in career and technical education. - g.
-Integrate professional programs in each of the career technical options to foster youth development (leadership, communication) and enhance student learning. - h.
-Design lessons based on the Alabama Course of Study.

-5. Unique Field Experiences, Practica, and Internship Placement Requirements.
+Candidates are familiar with national accrediting bodies appropriate to the technical area, such as accrediting bodies for automotive services, construction, graphic arts, fabrication processes, engineering, etc. - 2.
+In addition to meeting Rule 290-3-3-.05 (Class B (Bachelor's Degree Level) Programs for Teaching Fields), admission to the Technical Education Program shall require one of the following: - i.
+A prerequisite Specialty/Degree Equivalent Career and Technical Certificate; or - ii.
+An Associate of Applied Science (AAS); or - iii.
+An Associate of Occupational Technology (AOT); or - iv.
+An Associate Degree for Transfer (AAT); or - v.
+An American Council on Education's College Credit (ACE); or - vi.
+Armed services accessed courses; or - vii.
+Work experience with one of the following (See Teacher Certification chapter for specific information on degree equivalents): - I. High school diploma, or - II.
+Post-secondary certificate/diploma in program area, or - III.
+Associate's degree in program area, or - IV.
+Bachelor's degree in program area. - 3.
+For certification, the EPP will be required to specify an endorsement program area for NAL recommendation. - (4) Pedagogy.
+Prior to completion, candidates completing any of the career and technical education options will have time to develop pedagogy and do the following: - (a) Facilitate collaborative, interdisciplinary learning environments in which learners use disciplinary facts, concepts, and tools, engage in disciplinary inquiry, and create disciplinary forms of representation. - (b) Plan, design, deliver, and assess instruction using techniques that meet the needs of learners and helps students become active participants in their own learning. - (c) Utilize classroom management, communication, and organizational strategies that promote positive student behavior and create a constructive learning environment for all. - (d) Utilize current and emerging technology tools and instructional strategies to augment teaching and learning. - (e) Apply valid and reliable formative and summative assessment strategies that correlate to objectives and engage and inform learners. - (f) Promote career pathways in career and technical education. - (g) Integrate professional programs in each of the career technical options to foster youth development (leadership, communication) and enhance student learning. - (h) Design lessons based on the Alabama Course of Study. - (5) Unique Field Experiences, Practica, and Internship Placement Requirements. - (a) Field experiences shall include placements in career and technical education classrooms. - (b) To the extent possible, field experiences should allow candidates the opportunity to practice in the chosen content option.

-- a.
-Field experiences shall include placements in career and technical education classrooms. - b.
-To the extent possible, field experiences should allow candidates the opportunity to practice in the chosen content option. - c.
-Field experiences/practicum experiences can be at either the middle grades level or high school level.
+- (c) Field experiences/practicum experiences can be at either the middle grades level or high school level.
 Experiences should deepen candidate understanding and ability in career and technical education.
-A practicum is not required. - d.
-Internship shall be completed at the secondary level.
+A practicum is not required. - (d) Internship shall be completed at the secondary level.

-Statutory Authority: Code of Ala.
-1975, §§16-3-16 and 16-23-14.
+Statutory Authority: Ala.
+Code §§16-3-16 and 16-23-14, (1975).